Will my doctor take my health insurance after car accident?

 - Out-of-pocket expenses not covered under the policy.

 If your losses do not equal what your health insurance will reimburse, as a driver who was not a fault in the accident, you have the legal right to seek compensation from the motorist responsible for your injuries.

-Shiner Law Group represents motorists in Palm Beach, Martin and St. Lucie counties who seek to recoup reimbursement for damages from an uninsured or underinsured third-party after PIP insurance has been drained.
+Shiner Law Group represents motorists in Florida who seek to recoup reimbursement for damages from an uninsured or underinsured third-party after PIP insurance has been drained.
 Under Florida law, you have up until four years from the date of your car accident to file a lawsuit.

 That does mean you should wait to file a lawsuit against an underinsured or worse, an uninsured driver.
 Chances are many underinsured motorists will not have purchased the additional bodily liability coverage needed to properly compensate you for your injuries.
 And, if you don’t know already, insurance companies representing these negligent drivers will not surrender to your medical claims so easily.